 Values of management

-And in short, a third pattern that we can call "values of management".
+And, in short, a third pattern that we can call "values of management".
 In this game, the management dictates the values.
-These catalogs are then the strategic deficits of the company.
+These catalogs then reveal the strategic shortcomings of the company.
 Values such as "customer-oriented", "flexible", "team-oriented" or "enthusiastic" are the typical representatives.

 With these games we will not start a good business development.
 The value lists remain what they are, just words on lists for which nobody takes responsibility.
 In companies, positive change processes are hardly initiated via value catalogs.